Reflections from IBM InterConnect 2017

 Twitter is a great example of how embracing the power of cognitive with right site content is helping them confront the double-edged sword of connecting in the Cloud.
 While we’ve seen the incredible power of Twitter and other social media to rapidly connect with millions of people at a time, we clearly recognize the potential dangers associated if left unchecked.
 How do we separate the meaningful from the noise?
 How do we ensure that a “faceless” platform isn’t used for harmful purposes such as cyber bullying or illegal profit?

 In the InterConnect 2017 keynote, Chris Moody (Twitter VP of Data Strategy) discussed where Twitter goes next in fighting online abuse.
 “We’re starting just now to partner with the Watson team.
 Watson is really good at understanding nuances in language and intention,” he said.
 “What we want to do is be able to identify abuse patterns early and stop this behavior before it starts.”
 By leveraging key capabilities of IBM’s cognitive stack, Twitter will be able to sift through massive amounts of data being created at an ever-expanding rate and then understand and organize it into meaningful categories that can be analyzed for connections and tone.
+This will be one of the steps taken to identify disadvantages of cloud computing.

 We need to identify and overcome similar information overload and detect questionable behavior in the business realm.
 For example, corporate knowledge workers confront these online risks as they use today’s Cloud-based tools and data to build profiles for given companies that they currently or may want to do business with.